-- the value and nature of the assets which the liquidator has to deal with. - 4.5 If there is no liquidation committee, or the committee does not make the requisite determination, the liquidator's remuneration may be fixed by a resolution of the creditors.
-The creditors take account of the same matters as apply in the case of the committee.
-A resolution specifying the terms on which the liquidator is to be remunerated may be taken at the meeting which appoints the liquidator. - If the remuneration is not fixed as above, it will be fixed in one of the following ways.
-In a CVL, it will be fixed by the court on application by the liquidator, but the liquidator may not make such an application unless he has first tried to get his remuneration fixed by the committee or creditors as described above, and in any case not later than 18 months after his appointment.
-In a compulsory liquidation, it will be in accordance with a scale set out in the Rules. - Where the liquidation follows directly on from an administration in which the liquidator had acted as administrator, the basis of remuneration fixed in the administration continues to apply in the liquidation (subject to paragraph 8 below).
+- the value and nature of the property with which the liquidator has to deal. - 4.4.2 If there is no liquidation committee, or the committee does not make the requisite determination, the liquidator's fees may be fixed by a decision of the creditors by a decision procedure.
+The creditors take account of the same matters as apply in the case of the committee. - 4.4.3 If the fees are not fixed as above, it will be fixed in one of the following ways.
+In a CVL, it will be fixed by the court on application by the liquidator, but the liquidator may not make such an application unless he has first tried to get his fees fixed by the committee or creditors as described above, and in any case not later than 18 months after his appointment.
+In a compulsory liquidation, it will be calculated in accordance with a scale set out in the Rules. - 4.4.4 Where the liquidation follows directly on from an administration in which the liquidator had acted as administrator, the basis of fees fixed in the administration continues to apply in the liquidation).

-5. Review of remuneration
+5. Review of fees

-Where there has been a material and substantial change in circumstances since the basis of the liquidator's remuneration was fixed, the liquidator may request that it be changed.
-The request must be made to the same body as initially approved the remuneration, and the same rules apply as to the original approval.

-6 What information should be provided by the liquidator?
+- 5.1 Where there has been a material and substantial change in circumstances since the basis of the liquidator's fees were fixed, the liquidator may request that it be changed.
+The request must be made to the same body as initially approved the fees, and the same rules apply as to the original approval. - 6 What information should be provided by the liquidator?